andywhite37/openscad-projects/quest-for-el-dorado/README.md

 40 hh caves
 50 curses

+Large hex is 216 wide

+Box width = 284 - 216 - 24 = 44
+Box length = 284 - 88

 # Player boards

-Stack is 25mm tall and full box width
+Stack is 24 tall

-Width of board is 40mm
+Width of board is 40 (height on its side)